rhyslwells/Data-Archive/content/categories/machine-learning/Vector Embedding.md

 ---
 aliases:
   - embedding
   - word embedding
 category: ML
 date modified: 27-09-2025
 tags:
   - language_models
   - math
+  - ML_Tools
 ---
 Vector Embedding is a technique used in machine learning and [[NLP]] to represent data in a continuous vector space.
 This representation captures the [[Semantic Relationships]] of data, such as words or sentences, allowing similar items to be positioned close to each other in the vector space.
 ### Key Concepts